 I previously demonstrated how to remove baseboards without damaging your walls or trim using a handful of tools.
 The task is pretty easy either way but using the Trim Puller has proven to be the easiest and fastest way to remove baseboards without damaging drywall.

-The OLD way requires the use of a whole handful of tools as you shimmy along the run of baseboard, pulling the baseboard away from the wall as you go.
+The old way requires the use of a whole handful of tools as you shimmy along the run of baseboard, pulling the molding away from the wall as you go.
 And by a whole handful I’m talking:

 - utility knife

 - pry bar

 - a block of wood

 Don’t get me wrong, Using many tools to remove moulding works just fine.
 Using the Trim Puller just makes it WAY easier!

 - The trim puller has a sharp tapered edge doing away with the need for the 5 in 1 painters tool.